rschristopher/rschristopher.github.io/src/pow/index.md

 * *[future]* [Level 6: Opensource firmware](sovereignty/level-6) -- *future inevitability*, opensource firmware, maximizing efficiency
 * *[future]* [Level 7: Commodity Hardware](sovereignty/level-7) -- *future inevitability*, custom hardware and novel machine configuration

-Before diving in and daring to test your fate in the Bitcoin mining arent, you may want to first [understand the terms](understand-the-terms.md).
+Before diving in and daring to test your fate in the Bitcoin mining arena, you may want to first [understand the terms](understand-the-terms.md).